diem/diem/language/stdlib/modules/doc/Libra.md

 There may be situations in which we disallow the further minting of coins in the system without removing the currency.
-This function allows the association to control whether or not further coins of
+This function allows the association TC account to control whether or not further coins of
 <code>CoinType</code> can be minted or not.
 If this is called with
 <code>can_mint =
 <b>true</b></code>, then minting is allowed, if